ManageEngine® Applications Manager

 of JBoss Server is critical" will be the SMS format that is received.
 (This is in addition to the message provided when creating the SMS action.)

 The Critical, Warning, and Clear alarms are generated based on attributes that you have configured.
 You have control over the alarms that are being generated.
 Simply specify the number times after which the alarm should actually be generated.
 It would eradicate false alarms.
-You can set the Consecutive Polls Count before reporting:
+You can set the number of Consecutive Polls Count that should be checked before reporting:

 A service is down or an attribute is in a critical state.